 - Intermittently as a spot check (digital pulse oximeter).

-Continuous pulse oximeter monitoring for home use may be considered medically necessary DME for ANY ONE of the following indications
+Continuous pulse oximeter monitoring for home use may be considered medically necessary DME from a DME supplier, for ANY ONE of the following indications

 - To monitor individuals on home mechanical ventilation when the ventilator does not have a built in pulse oximeter; or